 Yard duty teachers manage and administer first aid to students for minor accidents that occur in the playground.
 If more specific first aid is required the student will be sent to the sickbay and trained first aid staff will manage the situation.
 All parents will receive a First Aid/Sickbay Advice if their child has attended the sickbay.
 Serious injuries will be reported to the Principal/Assistant Principal and the parents contacted immediately.

-We are now using an app to send instant messages, newsletters and notices.
-Tiqbiz is a useful tool that keeps parents informed and up to date with newsletters, notices, news and events.
+We are now using an app to send instant messages, news items and notices.
+Compass is a useful tool that keeps parents informed and up to date with notices, news and events.
 It is easy to use and also has the benefit of helping reduce our paper consumption by printing less.
 Every family has an individual login.
 Contact the school office for further details.

 Parents are asked to sign the consent form to conduct head lice inspections for their child to ensure that this health situation is managed effectively at school.
 Please inspect your child’s hair regularly at home and seek appropriate treatment if head lice or eggs are found and inform the school.
 Health regulations require that when a child has head lice, that child should not return to school until appropriate treatment has commenced.